ExpressionEngine/ExpressionEngine-User-Guide/source/modules/forum/forum_installation.rst

 ------

 Log into your ExpressionEngine Control Panel with a SuperAdmin user.
-Go Add-Ons > Modules.
+Go to :menuselection:`Add-Ons --> Modules`.
 You will see an entry listed for the "Discussion Forum".
 On the right side of the table, click the Install link corresponding to the Discussion Forum Module.
 This will install the necessary database tables and settings for the forum.